vineetaarjun/scratches_moves/README.md

 # scratches_moves
-Calculate winning and losing positions (and moves) for Scratches.
+Calculate all the winning and losing positions (and moves) for Scratches.